-Statistic Description/Values Buffer Decoder buffer in milliseconds.
+Statistic Description/Values Connections/Limit Shows the number of SRT Caller clients connected to an SRT Listener stream and the connection limit defined in the SRT Listener destination.
+Path Redundancy Shows the defined path redundancy mode for the route.
+Buffer Decoder buffer in milliseconds.
 SRT decoder buffers are the received stream packets waiting to be decoded.
 This statistic shows the portion of the buffers up to the first missing packet.
 In other words, the remaining time to transmit the missing packet before it's too late.
 The level of the buffer in absence of packet loss is just below the latency value.
 In presence of packets loss, it is between 0 and the latency value.
 Tip If the Buffer goes to 0 often, then there is most likely insufficient BW to support the desired bitrate.
 In this case, decrease your bitrate.
 If the Buffer occasionally goes to 0, then the SRT Latency should be increased.
 Latency Maximum of the decoder and encoder configured Latency.
 For example: Encoder Configured SRT Latency = 750 ms Decoder Configured SRT Latency = 20 ms The SRT Stats Latency (which is the current SRT connection applied Buffering Latency) = 750 (largest of the two).
 At startup, handshake exchanges the value configured on both sides and the largest one is selected.
-The decoder default is set to the minimum (20ms), so the latency value can be completely controlled from the encoder side.
+The decoder default is set to the minimum (20ms), so the latency value carbon be completely controlled from the encoder side.
 RTT Measured round-trip time.
 Round Trip Time (RTT) is the time it would take for a packet to travel from a specific source to a specific destination and back again.
 In SRT, this is measured as the time it takes for the destination device to send an acknowledgment (ACK) packet, and then receive a corresponding confirmation (ACKACK) packet.
+FEC/FEC+ARQ (SRT Caller mode only) If either FEC mode is enabled: Active.
+FEC Layout (SRT Caller mode only) FEC layout type: Even or Staircase.
+FEC Rows/Columns (SRT Caller mode only) Number of FEC rows and columns.